spolly/photoreflectance/README.md

 * `prTDFF.m` Calculates photoreflectance spectra for a given set of inputs.
 * `prTDFFFit.m` Performs a fit of (n) oscillators against input data.
-* `prTDFFFitSetup.m` Sets starting conditions, as well as upper and lower bounds for the fit performed by prTDFFFit.m.
+* `prTDFFFitSetup.m` Sets starting conditions, as well as upper and lower bounds for the fit performed by `prTDFFFit.m`.
 * `prTDFFn.m` Defines a fittype string and vector of coefficients necessairy to fit (n) oscillators with.

 How to use these scripts